osinenkop/stable-baselines-playground/run/ppo_vispendulum_self_boost/README.md

 #### Monitoring

-Please have a look at MLFlow UI to explore more information about CALF variable during evaluation steps.
+Please have a look at MLFlow UI to explore more information about CALF variable during the evaluation steps.
-To run mlflow, use this command at the project directory:
+To run mlflow, use this command in the project directory:
 ```
 mlflow ui
 ```